Curriculum Vitae

 Education

-- PhD in Musicology (Dr. phil.), University of Music and Theatre “Felix Mendelssohn Bartholdy” Leipzig (HMT Leipzig), 2018 — Dissertation on computer-based analysis and visualisation; supervisors: Prof. Dr. Gesine Schröder and Prof. Dr. Martin Supper.
+- PhD in Musicology (Dr. phil.), University of Music and Theatre “Felix Mendelssohn Bartholdy” Leipzig (HMT Leipzig), 2018 — Dissertation on computer-based analysis and visualisation of music; supervisors: Prof. Dr. Gesine Schröder and Prof. Dr. Martin Supper.

 - Master of Music in Composition/Electroacoustic Music, State University of Music and Performing Arts Stuttgart (HMDK Stuttgart), 2014 — Prof. Marco Stroppa.